- Cleavers banner

 See other information sheet (Broad-leaved weeds: occurrence, agro-ecology and management) for best approaches to integrated weed management of cleavers.
 The limitations of these mean that control of cleavers is largely dependent on herbicides on most farms, so maintaining the availability and efficacy of a wide range of herbicides is essential.
 It is worth emphasising that, as explained above, prevention of seed return over a period of years should greatly reduce the threat from cleavers as the seedbank should decline much more rapidly than for many other major broad-leaved weeds (e.g. charlock and poppy).

 There is increasing evidence that cleavers found as weeds within fields have different characteristics to those found in hedgerows although the exact nature of this relationship is unclear.
-The use of inorganic fertilizers within fields encourages cleavers and its vegetative growth responds to increased nitrogen fertilization more effectively than does that of winter wheat.
+The use of inorganic fertilisers within fields encourages cleavers and its vegetative growth responds to increased nitrogen fertilisation more effectively than does that of winter wheat.

 Shed seeds tend to be dormant so relatively few germinate on stubbles immediately after harvest.
 Most cleavers tend to emerge in a prolonged flush shortly after autumn crops are sown with a second, smaller flush, in the following spring.
 Cold winter conditions may promote more spring germination.
 However, emergence patterns vary between fields and years for reasons that are still poorly understood.